aflah02/aflah02/README.md

-Hi, I'm Aflah, a senior at IIIT-Delhi.
+Hi, I'm Aflah, a research software engineer at MPI-SWS.
 I specialize in backend engineering, NLP, and deep learning, with a keen interest in applying NLP for social good.
-Currently, my research involves large language models, hate speech detection, and leveraging NLP to address various societal challenges.
+I am also interested in high speed inference, large scale distributed training and squeezing out performance on limited hardware.
+Currently, my research involves evaluating latent knowledge and memorization in large language models.
+I have previously worked on hate speech detection, and leveraging NLP to address various societal challenges as a part of undegrad thesis and related research work.

 **Open to researcher/research engineer/backend engineer roles**